Wande Coal: 2017–2022

 After a long hiatus, Wande Coal dropped his second album Wanted.
 Most reviews of the album placed him on a slightly above-average scale.
 Coal released a single Tur-Key Nla in December 2017.
 He kicked off his 2020 with a single track titled "Again", produced by Melvitto.
+An unnamed writer for Vanguard said the song proved Wande Coal still had strong vocals, calling it "a validation of [Coal's] musical prowess," and added that it brought back the feel of his early work while noting it "might not be as great as his single 'Ololufe'."
 He just released another Single in 2021 titled "Come My Way".
 In 2022, he was featured on the rapper, Olamide‘s single, Hate Me, which was released in February 2022.
 He also re-released his album "Mushin2Mohits".